MrKriss/templates/{{cookiecutter.project_name}}/README.md

 ## Quick Start

-Experiments are contained in individual Jupyter notebooks in the `notebooks/` directory.

-Supporting code is in a python package in `notebooks/lib`
+Experiments are contained in individual Jupyter notebooks in the `analysis/` directory along with supporting code in python modules.